Will the US ban TikTok and what stocks would benefit?

 TikTok has long argued against allegations tying it to the Chinese government.
-The platform has said it stores all data on US users inside the country, that it has never received a request from Beijing for data, and that it would never comply with one that was made - but that has done nothing to allay the concerns in Washington.
+The platform has said that it has never received a request from Beijing for data and that it would never comply with one that was made - but that has done nothing to allay the concerns in Washington.

 More recently, TikTok hit back at the prospect of being expelled from the country and said any ‘US ban on TikTok is a ban on the export of American culture and values to the billion-plus people who use our service worldwide’.

 ‘If protecting national security is the objective, divestment doesn’t solve the problem: a change in ownership would not impose any new restrictions on data flows or access, ‘ a TikTok spokesperson said in response to reports it needs to sell up or ship out.
 ‘The best way to address concerns about national security if with the transparent US-based protection of US user data and systems, with robust third-party monitoring, vetting, and verification, which we are already implementing.’

 TikTok CEO Shou Zi Chew was grilled for five hours by US lawmakers on March 23, 2023.
 This was the first time he has appeared before Congress and politicians were eager to question TikTok’s head honcho.

 Concerns about alleged ties to the Chinese government were the central focus.
 ‘Let me state this unequivocally: ByteDance is not an agent of China or any other country,’ Chew said in his prepared remarks.

 He also stressed that TikTok is not available in China and headquartered in Singapore and Los Angeles.
 Chew also refuted the concerns about ownership, reiterating that around 60% of ByteDance is already in the hands of global institutional investors, such as Carlyle Group.